 Female applicants make up the largest percentage of applicants when assessed by gender.
-Combined this group made up 53% of all applications with those with children comprising 25% and those without children comprising 28%.
+Combined this group made up 53% of all applications.

-When looking at applications by ethnic group and by gender, females without children from the white ethnic group are the largest group (18.43% of all applicants), followed by males with children in the white ethnic group (17.84%).
+When looking at applications by ethnic group and by gender, females without children from the white ethnic group are the largest group (18.45% of all applicants), followed by males without children in the white ethnic group (17.38%).

-The distribution by age grouping is dominated by applicants aged under 45, representing 68% of all applicants.
-The age group 25 to 34 represent most applicants on the housing register, representing 32% of all applicants.
+The distribution by age grouping is dominated by applicants aged under 45, representing 63% of all applicants.
+The age group 35-44 represent most applicants on the housing register, representing 32% of all applicants.
+Applicants aged 75+ make up the smallest age grouping (3%) on the housing register, followed by the under 25 age group (4%).